mcoric96/Blackjack-Reinforcement-learning/README.md

 - hit
 - stand
 <br>
-Game is represented as stationary environment: <br>
+Game is represented as stationary environment:
-- no multiple decks <br>
+- no multiple decks
-- every hand is dealt from full deck <br>
+- every hand is dealt from full deck
 - cards are not put aside after one action

 ## Algorithms